Bystander 9/11

-This play is notable in that Langsner was the only dramatist physically at the events who created a play based on his first person account, and also in its longevity as a testimonial performance text decades after the facts it recorded, as well as that it is extremely New York City centric but has enjoyed productions throughout the US and abroad.
+This play is notable in that Langsner was the only dramatist known to have physically been at the event who created a play based on his first person account, and also in its longevity as a testimonial performance text decades after the facts it recorded, as well as that it is extremely New York City centric but has enjoyed productions throughout the US and abroad.
 He claims to have finished the first draft before the end of the month the attacks took place.
 Many performances of the play took place on anniversaries of the attacks themselves and were the centerpiece of a day of community events.
 It has primarily been popular with educational institutions, with a handful of professional performances.
 The play has been cited in numerous scholarly works regarding both testimonial/documentary theatre and responses to the attacks or war itself.
+He later drew from the same experiences to write the play Over Here, which dramatized the friendship between an Israeli immigrant and a Palestinian-American in a Post-9/11 NYC and which was performed at the New York International Fringe Festival and later published in an acting edition by Next Stage Press.